bytecodealliance/bytecodealliance.org/_posts/2019-12-04-using-webassembly-from-dot-net-with-wasmtime.md

 #### What the module offers a host

-The module's exports are what it offers the host in terms of its functionality.
+The module's exports define what functionality it offers the host.

 Here are the exports for the `markdown` module: